RAVE FabriCARE: Position Papers

 So if you encounter low to moderate prices at this level of garment care, you can be absolutely assured they’re cutting costs by cutting corners.
 In every facet of their operation – from cleaning and hand finishing to inspection and packaging.

-When it comes to fine cleaning, it’s important to know WHAT YOU’RE PAYING.
 But it’s even more important to know WHAT YOU’RE PAYING FOR – knowledge, expertise and skills; stain removal, cleaning and restoration processes; hand ironing; and specialized equipment, technologies and facilities.

 At a fabricare specialist or true quality cleaner setting prices is the easy part.
 Consistently delivering on their commitment to extraordinary care – every item, every order – now that’s the complicated part.
-And that’s the difference between a fabricare specialist or true quality cleaner and an ordinary, bang and hang cleaner.

 7. Myths, misrepresentations and distortions are common

 There are over 26,000 cleaners in the USA.
 And they all believe that they are above average and that they produce “top quality work”.
-Obviously, they can’t all be above average and very few to produce “top quality work.”

 But that doesn’t stop them from claiming that they are.
 So they’re forced to misrepresent and distort the information they provide about the quality of the product they produce in general, and the processes they employ to produce that product in particular.

-Take dry cleaning for example.
+Take dry cleaning for example

 They claim that they: